Jherson Reyes

 Jherson Joao Aldair Reyes Rossi (born 26 August 2004) is a Peruvian footballer who plays as a right-back for Peruvian Primera División club Atlético Grau.

 Club career

 A right-back, Reyes was with Alianza Lima and Club Deportivo Héctor Chumpitaz before joining the Academia Cantolao youth ranks.
-He made his profesional debut in 2021.
+He made his professional debut in 2021.

 In 2022, Reyes moved to Chile and signed with Deportes La Serena.
 He made his debut in Chile in the 3–1 win against Santiago Wanderers on 19 February 2023.

 Back to Peru, Reyes joined Atlético Grau in the top division in January 2024.
 He renewed with them for the 2025 season and took part in the 2025 Copa Sudamericana.

 International career

 Reyes has represented Peru at under-15, under-17 and under-20 levels.
 He also served as a sparring for the Peru senior team.